Jan Jeffcoat: Career

-She's made brief appearances on several television shows including NBC’s This Is Us, Netflix’s “What If”, FOX’s “911”, “Family Time” as well as “Truth Be Told” on Apple TV.
+Jeffcoat has been a guest star on several television shows including NBC’s This Is Us, Netflix’s “What If”, FOX’s “911”, “Family Time” as well as “Truth Be Told” on Apple TV.
 She also has appeared as an actress on Lifetime Movie “My Daughter was Stolen”.
 In November 2019, she appeared in films “In the Line of Duty” and “Mainstream” with director Gia Coppola.

 At age twelve she hosted a local children's program in her hometown of Greenville, South Carolina.
 Her first reporting job was in Tallahassee, Florida.
 She has worked as a reporter and/or anchor at WBTV in Charlotte, NC and WCSC-TV in Charleston, SC.

-Jeffcoat was a morning anchor at KRIV in Houston, TX from November 2004 to June 2007.
+Jeffcoat was a morning anchor at KRIV in Houston from November 2004 to June 2007.
 During her time at KRIV, the morning show became Houston's fastest growing morning news.

 Jeffcoat began anchoring Chicago's WFLD-TV on June 25, 2007.
 Initially, she was co-hosted the "Good Day Chicago" morning program.
 In August 2010, she was moved up to co-anchor of the station's Noon newscast.
 She hosted WFLD-TV's Good Day Chicago for three years which won an Illinois AP award for Best Newscast in 2008.
-While in Chicago, she won an Edward R. Murrow Award for a documentary she hosted.
-It's included extensive content from her time covering the devastation in Haiti following the earthquake in 2010.
 She also garnered two local Emmy awards for separate reports.

 She and three co anchors launched Scripps' "The List"; a syndicated entertainment show.
 She left WFLD in 2012.
 From 2013 - 2018 Jeffocat was a morning and evening TV news anchor for WUSA-TV in Washington, D.C.
 Since 2018, Jeffcoat has worked for Sinclair Broadcast Group, first for rival station WJLA-TV within Washington, D.C., and since late 2020 for Sinclair's national headline news service The National Desk, which broadcasts from WJLA-TV studios.

 Awards

-She won an Edward R. Murrow Award and Emmy Award for her 2010 coverage of the Haiti earthquake devastation.
+Jeffcoat has won 5 Emmy awards for her anchoring and reporting in various markets including Chicago as well as a national news magazine show.
+She won an Edward R. Murrow for her reporting after the earthquakes in Haiti.

-Jeffcoat has claimed she was once the only Texas television personality to anchor four hours of news each day.
 She was named "Top Houston Professional who's on the fast track" by H-Texas Magazine.
 During her first month in Houston she covered a collision on the Sam Houston Tollway.
 Her coverage on the aftermath of that wreck led to a nomination for a Regional Emmy.
-She also received an Emmy nomination for Best Anchor in Texas in 2006 and 2007 as well as two AP awards for anchoring, which she ultimately did not win.
-In 2005 and 2006, Jeffcoat was nominated for, but also did not win, a Star Award by the American Women of Radio and Television for Best On-Air Personality in Houston.
+She also received an Emmy nomination for Best Anchor in Texas in 2006 and 2007 as well as two AP awards for anchoring.
+In 2005 and 2006, Jeffcoat was nominated for a Star Award by the American Women of Radio and Television for Best On-Air Personality in Houston.
 She was also named 2010 Outstanding Young Alumni of the Year by her alma mater USC.